Chapter Five

 In April of 1975 the War in Vietnam officially came to an end.
 The last of those who had cooperated with the American effort clung to overloaded helicopters that were kicked overboard off aircraft carriers to make room for more overloaded helicopters.
 In the panic many were left behind.
 President Gerald Ford summed it up: “We’ve reached the end of the tunnel and there’s no light there.”

 In September of 1975 there was a concert in Golden Gate Park.
 The Grateful Dead played for the first time in a while and the Jefferson Airplane too, though under a new name, the Jefferson Starship.
 Painted people dancing and writhing like snakes.
-I met a couple of ladies heading from LA to Canada who camped in the back yard for a few days.
+Harry met a couple of ladies heading from LA to Canada who camped in the back yard for a few days.

-I laughed.
-“How crafty am I?”
-I said.
-“Aren’t you the person who helped me get back into school?”
+He laughed.
+“How crafty am I?
+Aren’t you the person who helped me get back into school?”

 “Oh yes” she said.
 “I remember”.

 Marilyn lived in an enormous studio apartment that had once been the living room of a mansion overlooking Golden Gate Park.
 Her landlords lived upstairs.
 “They’re so sweet” she said.
 “I just love them.
 I wish they wouldn’t have such terrible arguments.”
 Marilyn and her gay landlords had a mutual affinity.
-We hung out for a while and went for a walk.
+They hung out for a while and went for a walk.

 A young Chinese American named David was also working on the place.
 The given name, David, placed him in the same category as myself.
 A good person, a hard worker, worthy of respect, intelligent, funny, amiable, a friend to one and all, but not necessarily a pillar of the community in the sense that Mr. Lo was.
 Being a Mr. came with responsibility.
 Mr. Lo made the wheels go round.